 Ending cold exposure and allowing natural rewarming maximizes brown fat activation and the norepinephrine response[16].

-For a structured protocol combining sauna and cold plunging, see our Contrast Therapy Protocol Guide.
+For a structured protocol combining sauna and cold plunging, see our Contrast Therapy Guide or try the Hot Cold Coach App

 Risks & Precautions